kidGodzilla/woodhouse/README.md

 ## Updating
 Woodhouse is deployed as a self-contained Docker image, maintained as an Automated Build on our Docker Hub repo.
 This means that every time you push to this repo the image is automatically rebuilt.
 To deploy changes to our Services server (where Woodhouse lives), just ssh in and ```woodhouse-update```.

+## A Note on Slack
+The provided Slack adapter for Hubot creates a chat-bot, similar to the notification 'bots' that Bitbucket, redbooth, etc. use.
+This is not ideal, since it means Woodhouse doesn't show up in user lists and can't be direct messaged.
+Slack are apparently working on adding this functionality, but for now we're using the hubot-irc extension, giving Woodhouse his very own user!
+Yep, we're letting him think he's people.
+Criminal.